eBay/xFraud/README.md

 - [Reference](#reference)

 # Introduction
-This is an open source version of xFraud code https://arxiv.org/abs/2011.12193
+This paper is accepted by VLDB 2022, and is published in Vol. 15, Issue 3.

 xFraud is an explainable Fraud transaction prediction system. xFraud is composed of a predictor which learns expressive representations for malicious transaction detection from the heterogeneous transaction graph via a self-attentive